Tension Rod Shoe Storage for Your Closet

 Vertically installed tension rods keeping tall boots organized in a closet.

-Using tension rods might just be the answer to organizing all your shoes in your closet space.
+Using tension rods is a quick DIY project that just might just be the answer to organizing all your shoes in your closet space.

 Adaptable and budget friendly, they can slip into any nook and cranny of your closet without taking up too much room, or costing too much money.

-Rows of shoes being stored with tension rod supports.
+Rows of shoes being stored with diy tension rod shelving.

 Who knew a few small rods could make such a huge difference?